hashicorp/consul/consul/endpoints.md

 health checks, as well as application health checks.
 This service is used to query health information, as well as for nodes to publish changes.

-* CheckPass : Used to inform that a check has passed
-* CheckWarn : Used to inform that a check is warning
-* CheckFail : Used to inform that a check has failed
-* RemoveCheck : Used to remove a health check

-* CheckInState : Gets the checks that in a given state
+* ChecksInState : Gets the checks that in a given state
 * NodeChecks: Gets the checks a given node has
+* ServiceChecks: Gets the checks a given service has